 The FCA considers the outcome is in the public interest because Tesco has accepted responsibility for market abuse and has agreed to remediate the consequences in an appropriate way that tackles directly the loss caused by the market abuse, avoiding the costs and burden on investors of litigation.

-The compensation scheme will launch by 31 August 2017 and will be administered on Tesco’s behalf by KPMG.
-Further information is available now on KPMG’s website at www.kpmg.co.uk/tesco-scheme.
+The compensation scheme launched on 23 August 2017 and is being administered on Tesco’s behalf by KPMG.
+Further information is available now on KPMG’s website at www.kpmg.co.uk/tesco-scheme and KPMG have also set up a telephone helpline on 0808 164 6031.
 Tesco have also published FAQs about the scheme which are available at www.tescoplc.com.
-Full details of the scheme including how to submit a claim will be widely published by KPMG in advance of the launch date.

 This scheme comes further to an announcement today by Tesco Stores Limited that it has entered into a deferred prosecution agreement (‘DPA’) with the Serious Fraud Office (‘SFO’) relating to false accounting, pursuant to which it will pay a fine of £128,992,500.
 As a result, the FCA does not propose to impose a financial penalty on either Tesco Stores Limited or Tesco plc.
 In light of the conduct of Tesco plc and Tesco Stores Limited in accepting responsibility for market abuse, in agreeing to the first compensation order under section 384 and, in the case of Tesco Stores Limited, for accepting responsibility for false accounting, the FCA will not impose any additional sanction on them for market abuse.